Culture of Rome: Vatican City

 The city of Rome surrounds the Vatican City, the enclave of the Holy See, which is a separate sovereign state.
 It hosts Saint Peter's Square with the Saint Peter's Basilica.
 The open space before the basilica was redesigned by Gian Lorenzo Bernini, from 1656 to 1667, under the direction of Pope Alexander VII, as a forecourt, designed "so that the greatest number of people could see the Pope give his blessing, either from the middle of the façade of the church or from a window in the Vatican Palace" (Norwich 1975 p 175).
 In Vatican City there are also the Vatican Library, Vatican Museums with the Sistine Chapel, the Raphael Rooms and other important works of Leonardo da Vinci, Raphael, Giotto, and Botticelli.
 Vatican City is an independent country situated inside Rome.

 Museums and galleries

-The most important museums and galleries of Rome include the Vatican Museums, National Museum of Rome, the Museum of Roman Civilization, the Villa Giulia National Etruscan Museum, the Capitoline Museums, the Borghese Gallery, the Museum of Castel Sant'Angelo, and the National Gallery of Modern Art.
+In Rome the museum offering is very vast, the city and the Vatican state holds a valuable cultural heritage: the museums contain culture, art and sculpture, treasures accumulated in the city over the centuries.

+Among the most important museums and galleries of Rome, include: